Long-term Effects of LSD

 Recreational LSD Use: Why Should You Be Concerned?

 Experimenting with LSD and other drugs is often considered to be a rite of passage among teenagers and young adults.
-Older adults may use LSD occasionally to experience its hallucinatory effects, to enhance their sexual encounters, to achieve a quasi-religious state of exaltation or to escape their own reality.
+Older adults may use LSD occasionally to experience its hallucinatory effects, to achieve a quasi-religious state of exaltation or to escape their own reality.
 But the unpredictable effects of LSD make the drug dangerous to anyone who takes it – even on a recreational basis.
 The long-term effects of LSD use on the brain, body and psyche are still not comprehensively researched.

 Get the Help You Need

-If you’re concerned about the effects of hallucinogenic drugs such as LSD, call our toll-free number at the top of the page to speak with a caring recovery advisor who will be happy to discuss with you further the options available for your particular situation.
+If you’re concerned about the effects of hallucinogenic drugs such as LSD, call our toll-free number at the top of the page to speak with a caring recovery advisor who will be happy to further discuss with you the treatment options available for your particular situation.
 While LSD may not be as addictive as heroin, alcohol or cocaine – using the drug can have devastating effects on your mental and physical health.

 Treatment for LSD use can occur one of a few different ways: